Q: Is it possible to apply without a personal guarantee?

 A: Unfortunately not if you're a newer business.
 Advanta was the only major issuer which offered business credit cards without personal guarantee, but they went bankrupt during the recession.
 At this time all major issuers require your Social Security number as a personal guarantee.
 In order to qualify under a federal tax ID alone, typically the company must already have a strong credit history, annual cash flow in the millions, and 3+ years in operation.

-Top Pick For Rewards = Chase Ink Plus®
+Top Pick For Rewards = SimplyCash® Business Card from American Express

-You will earn an impressive 5% cash back at office supply stores, cell phone, landline, internet, and cable TV services on the first $25,000 spent annually at those places.
+Earn 5% cash back at office supply stores, cell phone, landline, internet, and cable TV services on the first $25,000 spent annually at those places.
 2% cash back at gas stations and restaurants on the first $25,000 spent annually at those places.
 1% cash back on all other purchases.
-With this promotion you will also get 0% intro APR for the first 6 months on purchases and balance transfers (and after that it's only 13.24% Variable).
+With this promotion you will also get 0% intro APR for the first 12 months on purchases and balance transfers and thereafter an APR of 13.24% Variable applies.

 This card is similar to the Spark Cash mentioned above, except you will be earning travel rewards.
 Unlike airline frequent flyer miles, with this program your miles have a straight value of 1 cent each (good towards any travel purchase).
 You earn 2 miles per dollar which essentially means your spending is earning rewards worth 2%.
-Right now the Spark Miles has a $0 intro annual fee for the 1st year & $59 after that.
-For spending $1k on purchases in the first 3 months you get 10,000 bonus miles.
-Add one or more employee cards & get 5,000 bonus miles.
+Right now the Spark Miles has a $0 intro annual fee for the 1st year and $59 after that.
+For spending $5k on purchases in the first 3 months you get 25,000 bonus miles.
+Add one or more employee cards and get 5,000 bonus miles.

 Chase Ink Bold®